a-bentofreire/abeamer/docs/sources/roadmap.md

 ### Builders
 - Add abeamer library and plugins to each gallery/latest.
-- Port the code of each plugin that uses ids starting with `_` since these aren't exported.

 ### Documentation
 - Fix the JSDocs parser bug in the documentation generator.